Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 #### Q10.
 Which of the following is not a difference between a class and a struct?

 - [ ] Because structs are part of the C programming language, there are some complexity between C and C++ structs.
 This is not the case with classes.
-- [ X ] Classes may have member functions; structs are private.
+- [X] Classes may have member functions; structs are private.
 - [ ] The default access specifier for members of struct is public, whereas for member of class, it is private.
 - [ ] Template type parameters can be declared with classes, but not with the struct keyword.